wp-plugins/child-theme-configurator/readme.txt

 https://www.youtube.com/watch?v=53M7RVxDYEY

 The Child Theme Configurator parses and indexes your stylesheets so that every CSS media query, selector, rule and value are at your fingertips.
-Second, it shows you how each change you make will look before you commit it to the Child Theme.
-Finally, it saves your work so that you can fine-tune your Child Theme without the risk of losing your edits.
+Second, it shows you how each change you make will look before you commit it to the child theme.
+Finally, it saves your work so that you can fine-tune your child themes without the risk of losing your edits.

-You can create any number of Child Themes from any existing Parent Theme.
-The Child Theme Configurator lets you choose from your installed themes (even existing Child Themes) and save the results in your Themes directory.
+You can create any number of child themes from any existing Parent Theme.
+The Child Theme Configurator lets you choose from your installed themes (even existing child themes) and save the results in your Themes directory.

 When you are ready, just activate the Child Theme and your WordPress site takes on the new look and feel automatically.

-= Why create Child Themes using the Child Theme Configurator? =
+= Why create child themes using the Child Theme Configurator? =

 * Update themes without losing customizations
 * Copy existing widgets, menus and other options to child theme